vishalmysore/lucenerag/CHUNKING_STRATEGIES.md

-# Chunking Strategies Framework
+# Chunking Strategies Deep Dive

-The LuceneRAG library includes an extensible chunking framework that allows you to split documents into optimal chunks for semantic search and retrieval.
+The Agentic Memory library includes an extensible chunking framework that allows you to split documents into optimal chunks for semantic search and retrieval.

 ## Architecture